How to Create a Windows 10 Installer USB Drive from Mac OS X

 If you need to download a Windows 10 ISO to work with, you can get one for free here from Insider Preview right now from Microsoft, the Windows Insider program is a bit like the Mac OS X Public Beta program offered by Apple (you may recall we used this same ISO of Windows 10 to run in VirtualBox atop MacOS X).
 Interestingly enough, if you download the Windows 10 preview and install it onto any computer, Microsoft will offer the final build of Windows 10 for free on that machine, which is pretty generous and perhaps offers an added incentive to install Windows 10 on a Mac for users who were considering running Boot Camp anyway.

 So, have a USB flash drive and a Windows ISO file on your Mac?
 Then everything is ready to go, the rest is super easy.

-Creating a Windows 10 Installer Drive from OS X with Boot Camp Assistant
+How to Create a Windows 10 Installer Drive from Mac OS X with Boot Camp Assistant

 Even though we’re focusing on just creating the installer drive for now, you may want to start and complete a back up of the Mac with Time Machine beforehand, particularly if you’re unfamiliar with formatting drives.

 - Have the Windows ISO file downloaded and somewhere easy to find

 - Connect the USB flash drive to the Mac – this will be erased and turn into the Windows bootable installer drive